listepo/webmoney/readme.md

 - `callback` Function
 - `return` Payment

-Finishes protected operation by supplying provided code.
+Finishes protected operation by supplying provided code and calls `callback` on complete.

 This method returns original `this` object.